rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Descoberta-Diode/index.md

 #### Possible Applications:

-- **Automation of network discovery:** Automatic identification of devices and registration in Netbox.
+- **Network discovery automation:** Automatic identification of devices and registration in Netbox.
 - **Training in NetDevOps and inventory management:** Training in the integration of network documentation tools via API.
-- **Creation of a centralized device repository:** Building a reliable database of network data in real-time.
+- **Creation of a centralized device repository:** Building a reliable database of network data in real time.
 - **Study of Diode + Netbox integration via API:** Demonstrates how the agent collects, the server processes, and the plugin registers in the inventory.
-- **Teaching SNMP discovery and centralized management:** Practice of collecting and integrating network data.
+- **Teaching SNMP discovery and centralized management:** Practice in collecting and integrating network data.

 ---

 ## :material-tools: **3.
 Requirements**
 ### :material-alert: 3.1 Prerequisites

-To start the lab, the installation and configuration of the following components is required:
+To start the lab, it is necessary to install and configure the following components:

 - Netbox
 - Diode Plugin